Jaffa: 1948 war

 On 4 January 1948, the Lehi detonated a truck bomb outside the Saraya, also known as the "Grand Serai," formerly the Ottoman administrative building and now housing the Arab National Committee.
 The building and some nearby buildings were destroyed and twenty-six Palestinian civilians were killed.
 Most of the dead and many wounded were not connected to the National Committee but were passersby and staff at a food distribution programme for poor children that was also in the same building.
 Most of the children were not present as it was Sunday.

 In February Jaffa's Mayor, Yousef Haikal, contacted David Ben-Gurion through a British intermediary trying to secure a peace agreement with Tel Aviv, but the commander of the Arab militia in Jaffa opposed it.
 The frontline saw a period of mostly static warfare, with sporadic sniper fire, machine gun bursts, and limited skirmishes.
 While the introduction of medium mortars in early March 1948 escalated the intensity of the fighting, tactics remained largely unchanged.

-On 25 April 1948, the Irgun launched an offensive on Jaffa.
+On 25 April 1948, the Irgun (IZL) launched an offensive on Jaffa.
 This began with a mortar bombardment which went on for three days during which twenty tons of high explosive were fired into the town.
 (Note: Morris 2004: "Begin claimed that the mortarmen were ordered to avoid hitting ‘hospitals, religious sites’ and consulates.
 But as the IZL’s fire control and ranging were at best amateur, even if restrictions had been imposed, they would have been meaningless.
 In any case, the objectives of the three-day barrage, in which 20 tons of ordnance were delivered, were clear: ‘To prevent constant military traffic in the city, to break the spirit of the enemy troops, [and] to cause chaos among the civilian population in order to create a mass flight’, is how Amihai Paglin, the IZL head of operations, put it in his pre-attack briefing.")
 Simultaneously the Haganah had launched Operation Hametz, which overran the villages east of Jaffa and cut the town off from the interior.
 On 27 April the British Government, fearing a repetition of the mass exodus from Haifa the week before, ordered the British Army to confront the Irgun in battle and their offensive ended.
 On 29 April, the Irgun commander for the Tel-Aviv & Jaffa district, Eliyahu Tamler, was killed by a British shell.
 British High Commissioner for Palestine, Alan Cunningham stated that "It should be made clear that IZL attack with mortars was indiscriminate and designed to create panic among the civilian inhabitants."

 Destruction in the Manshiya neighbourhood of Jaffa, May 1948.